 In a country long acknowledged for its love of eccentricity, what could be more eccentric than a 1950s 3-wheeled car?
 What is more eccentric is that they were often built in a German factory that just a decade earlier had been turning out aircraft to pulverize British cities.

 Bubblecars made by Messerschmitt and Heinkel that zipped about Britain’s roads for two decades had one key weakness—a forward opening door meant if parked too closely to an obstruction the driver was trapped.
 Lacking a reverse gear, you could be in for a long wait.

 After two decades of stylishly swishing about a recovering post-war Britain, their end came with the design of the equally tiny and charming iconic Mini.
 Here in Boston, Lincolnshire, more than 50 microcars gather, with a row of recreated shops, memorabilia, gift shop and a lovely cafe for afternoon tea.

 Haynes International Motor Museum

-For generations, British motor enthusiasts wanting to tinker with own cars would turn to a Haynes manual.
+For generations, British motor enthusiasts wanting to tinker with their own cars would turn to a Haynes manual.
 Pages of these hard-cover books have been flipped as drivers have taken out spark plugs or removed a muffler, before stopping for a cup of tea.
 The Haynes museum near Yeovil is the perfect monument to those nameless thousands that gave up Sundays to work on the car in the drive.

 One element of the museum’s drive to restore, retain and preserve items of historical motoring is that nearly every car in the museum is driven at least once a year to maintain them in full working order.
 There are some 400 cars and bikes on display, dating back to 1885.
-Familiar names include Austin, MG and Morris.
-For lovers of performance cars the collection includes modern classics such as the Dodge Viper and XJ220, AC Cobra and Jaguar E Type.
+Familiar names include Austin, MG, and Morris.
+For lovers of performance cars, the collection includes modern classics such as the Dodge Viper and XJ220, AC Cobra, and Jaguar E Type.

 * Originally published in August 2015.